castore-dev/castore/docs/docs/3-reacting-to-events/4-connected-event-store.md

 :::info

-Note that setting a connected event store `storageAdapter` and `onEventPushed` properties will override those of the original event store instead.
+Note that setting a connected event store `eventStorageAdapter` and `onEventPushed` properties will override those of the original event store instead.

 :::